Definition and Scope

 COI Review Completion Required

 In accordance with federal regulation and regulatory standards, COI review must be completed before any sponsored project is funded or before an IRB study can move to final review.
-Accordingly the Offices of Sponsored Research and Human Research Ethics have “hard stops” built into their related online systems such that studies or projects cannot move forward until all COI disclosures have a completed status.
+Accordingly the Offices of Sponsored Programs and Human Research Ethics have “hard stops” built into their related online systems such that studies or projects cannot move forward until all COI disclosures have a completed status.

 Intellectual Property Transactions